 Check if your commission agency has submitted commission income records to IRAS here.

 Group 3: You did not receive any form of notification from IRAS

-Starting from this year, selected taxpayers on the No-Filing Service will receive a Direct Notice of Assessment (D-NOA), meaning they will not receive a notification from IRAS during tax filing season but will instead receive their tax bill directly from May onwards.
+This year, selected taxpayers on the No-Filing Service will receive a Direct Notice of Assessment (D-NOA), meaning they will not receive a notification from IRAS during tax filing season but will instead receive their tax bill directly from mid-March onwards.
 The D-NOA initiative will be extended to more taxpayers progressively over the next few years.

 There are three main components to personal income tax filing that you need to know about.
 The 1) income you earn; 2) deductions that you qualify for; and 3) reliefs you are eligible for.

 For this segment, it’s essential to know what type of income is taxable and what is not.

 Types of taxable income include employment income, business income (including income from gig work, online activities and freelance work), property income (e.g. rental).

 Types of non-taxable income include interest income from approved banks and financial institutions, dividend income from Singapore resident companies , capital gains from properties, shares or financial instruments, annuity income.

 Do note the listed items above are not an exhaustive list.
 You can find out more about what’s taxable and what’s not from the IRAS website.
 It’s important to understand this because you do not want to pay taxes on non-taxable income, or commit an offence by not reporting taxable income.